keepcosmos/beanmother/README.md

 ```

-## Constribution
+## Contributions
 Any kind of contributions are very welcome!
 Coding style guideline is not prepared yet.
-Although I use Intellij IDE default style, follow a common sense you believe except 4 space indentation.
+Although I use Intellij IDE default style, follow a common sense you believe.
+But please 4 space indentation.